-Special Kids Photography of America: Photographing children with special needs | Photofocus
+Special Kids Photography of America: Photographing children with special needs

 Why teach photographers how to photograph special needs kids?

-If you’ve ever been around a child with any sort of special needs, whether it’s Autism, Down’s Syndrome, Cerebral Palsy or any other physical or mental disorder, you’ll know that they all react differently — they all have unique ways of communicating and interacting with people.
+If you’ve ever been around a child with any sort of special needs, whether it’s Autism, Down’s Syndrome, Cerebral Palsy or any other physical or mental disorder, you’ll know that they all react differently.
+They all have unique ways of communicating and interacting with people.

 This is a unique market for photography.
 Karen said they have heard over and over how parents give up on hiring a photographer because they won’t work with their children.
-They become discouraged by photographers who do not understand how to work with special needs children and they either give up or are disappointed with the results.
+They become discouraged by photographers who do not understand how to work with special needs children.
+Many parents either give up or are disappointed with the results.

 “We help photographers learn how to work with the children and parents no matter the situation,” she said.
 “You don’t always know how long you have to capture these moments and create memories for families with special needs children.”

 I could go on and on about what a wonderful business this is, and what huge hearts Karen and her team have.
-For more detailed information on what they do, how they do it and the education they provide, please check out their website.
+For more detailed information on what they do and the education they provide, please check out their website.
 Who knows — maybe you’ll be moved and inspired to become accredited.

 As someone who has a special needs stepson, this all just hit home for me!
-While he is 27 now and beyond the ‘children’ stage, I could relate to what struggles photographers may have when photographing special needs children.
+While he is 30 now, I could relate to what struggles photographers may have when photographing special needs children.

+I love this idea, thank you for sharing.
+I’ll check it out.

+@disqus_oV1KtSNJc4:disqus Cool – let me know if you decide to do it.
+I have another friend who has been wanting to do something like this but didn’t know where to find training.